 - Go around the lake by bicycle.
-Cycling most popular activity in the area.
-The visitor center allows visitors to rent bikes for all ages for just 100NTD.
+Cycling is the most popular activity in the area.
+The visitor center allows visitors to rent bikes of all ages for just 100NTD.

 - Stroll around the lake.
 The four-kilometer pathway around the lake takes an hour to finish on foot.
 Reviews say, with nature’s incredible views in Liyu Lake, we would not even feel tired walking that long.